maxprogram/grand-central-junction/Readme.md

 __Options that can be specified:__

+* `dir` is the home directory of the app.
+Defaults to the directory that contains the `node_modules` folder
 * `routes` is the routes path, relative to the directory route() is called from.
 Defaults to `config/routes`
 * `controllers` is the controllers path.
 Defaults to `controllers`
 * `models` is an object or array that is passed as the 3rd parameter to every controller, i.e. in function (req, res, models).
 Defaults to `null`